 As soon as you are clear on the marketing challenge you’ll be in a position to start developing the strategy.
 The key components of a good strategy will include:

-Clearly defined objectives - demonstrate how overall business objectives (e.g. increase sales by 25% year-on-year) relate to marketing objectives (e.g. grow awareness by 50% within next 12 months)
+- Clearly defined objectives - demonstrate how overall business objectives (e.g. increase sales by 25% year-on-year) relate to marketing objectives (e.g. grow awareness by 50% within the next 12 months)